aument-lang/aument/README.md

 # aulang

-What if we had a scripting language that...
+What if we had a scripting language with...

-  * **has minimal dependencies:** you only need a C compiler to build the aulang's interpreter.
+  * **minimal dependencies:** you only need a C compiler to build the aulang's interpreter.
-  * **has fast development time:** like Python and Javascript, you can simply write code and run it directly.
+  * **fast development time:** like Python and Javascript, you can simply write code and run it directly.
-  * **has fast run time:** once finished, you can compile your code into a lightweight executable.
+  * **fast run time:** once finished, you can compile your code into a lightweight executable.
 You don't even need any external runtime to run it!

 Welcome to **aulang** (currently in pre-alpha).